mrkvon/developing-distributed-app/all-together.md

 ## Fill your profile

 This is not implemented, yet.
-You can fill your profile directly in your Solid Pod - name, description.
+You can fill your profile directly in your Solid Pod - name, description, photo.
 They'll show up in the app.

 ## Join a community